APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - Definition of sexual harassment

-- Dear colleague letters are just suggestions
+- Dear colleague letters are just suggestions (verify)

 ### Title IX prior to 2020